technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

 ```
-python chat_with_products.py --query "I need a new tent for 4 people, what would you recommend?" --enable-telemetry
+python chat_with_products.py --query "I need a new tent for 4 people, what would you recommend?" --enable--telemetry
 ```